 Catholics believe that Christ established a Church (and the New Testament images of the Church are "his mystical body" and "his bride".
 It becomes clear that the Church is not an "add-on" to our spirituality, but is in truth our connection to Christ.
 In other words, we cannot get to Christ without the Church, and we do not get the Church without Christ.
 This is the image of the New Testament, as Christianity is a deeply communal movement, and the Church is intimately bound to Christ (which is why St. Paul uses two powerful images of the Church as "body" and the Church as "bride".)

 When Christianity was legalized in 313 AD, the whole world of the west, was brought into one Faith--Christianity, and therefore Catholicism.
 This is why RCIA fell into disuse, as it was in all reality unneeded, as most everyone was Christian.

-Generally, RCIA is about 7-9 months, and class is once a week, on Sunday night from 8:00 pm to 8:50 pm.
-The class is conveniently located between the two Sunday evening Masses to allow for you to go to the 7pm or 9pm.
+At St. Paul University Parish, our FAITH INSTRUCTION COURSE is 7 months, and class is once a week, on Sunday night from 8:00 pm to 8:50 pm.
+The class is conveniently located between the two Sunday evening Masses, to allow for you to go to the 7pm or 9pm.